 The second book of the series by Anthony Ryan, Tower Lord, was everything you could hope for in a fantasy series.
-It had massive worldbuilding, epic battles, magic, betrayals, bad guys you love to hate (or hate to love) and a hint of romance.
+It had massive world-building, epic battles, magic, betrayals, bad guys you love to hate (or hate to love), and a hint of romance.
 Oh, and some badass female characters.
-Don’t get me wrong, I’d love any well-developed character regardless of the gender but I rarely see a female one done right (or rather, done the way I like it).
+Don’t get me wrong, I’d love any well-developed character regardless of gender, but I rarely see a female one done right (or rather, done the way I like it).

 Tower Lord starts a few months after Blood Song ends.
 Vaelin returns home determined to put down his weapons for good.
 He has given up his faith, his place in the Sixth Order, his love and all he wants is to learn more about his ability (the blood song) that he has been honing for the past few years.

-His plans and hopes, of course, are sent to the trash bin with a swift move by King Janus’s son, Malcius, now king, when he makes Vaelin Lord of the Northern Reaches.
-After a few assissanations attempts on his persona, Vaelin (completely fine by the way, he is almost all-powerful but we’ll talk about this later) takes his sister and leaves for the Northern Reaches where he hopes she would be safe and he would escape his legendary past.
+His plans and hopes, of course, are sent to the trash bin by King Janus’s heir, Malcius, who has become king, when he makes Vaelin Lord of the Northern Reaches.
+After a few assassination attempts on his persona, Vaelin (completely fine by the way, he is almost all-powerful but we’ll talk about this later) takes his sister and leaves for the Northern Reaches where he hopes she would be safe and he would escape his legendary past.

-Meanwhile, we have some new characters step from the shadows and demand the spotlight – the daughter of Hentes Mustor (the Trueblade and the leader – now dead – of the most fanatic branch of his Faith), Reva; the princess/queen (depending on who you ask) Lyrna, Frentis and even the historian from the previous book, Lord Verniers.
-Unlike the previous book, in this one we have a lot of new POVs which, honestly, made me super happy.
+Meanwhile, we have some new characters step from the shadows and demand the spotlight – the daughter of Hentes Mustor, Reva; the princess/queen (depending on who you ask) Lyrna; Frentis and even the historian from the previous book, Lord Verniers.
+Unlike the previous book, in this one, we have a lot of new POVs which, honestly made me super happy.
 I love Vaelin and all, but it can be dull to just watch him fight, kill and wallow in self-pity.
-The new perspectives and the different adventures each of them undertakes gives an unique flavor to the story and despite the intimidating page count, I didn’t feel it dragging or had the urge to skip pages.
+The fresh perspectives and the different adventures each of them undertakes gives a unique flavor to the story and despite the intimidating page count, I didn’t feel it dragging or make me skip pages.

 The bad guys in this book are many, most of which hide in the shadows until they strike.
 But the big bads are the Volarian army who attacks Altor, annihilates most of the royal family and anyone old or young (if you’re in the middle and you’re not a soldier, you’re in luck – you get to be a slave).
 They are ruthless and well-trained so barely anyone can resist them.
 Until they do, haha.

-I won’t go into details about the individual adventures of the main characters here, this will take forever, but I can say you’ll meet a lot of new nations, learn about new myths, gods and history.
+I won’t go into details about the individual adventures of the main characters here, this will take forever, but I can say you’ll meet a lot of new nations, learn new myths about gods and uncover some fascinating history.
 Ryan’s ability to world-build is one of the most impressive I’ve seen in my life.
-Unlike Tolkien or Robert Jordan (I love them, just fyi) you don’t see infodumps here or at least if they aret they are so short and rare that you don’t notice them.
-I am a sucker for proper world-building and details so this made me tear up a little.
+Unlike Tolkien or Robert Jordan (I love them, just FYI) you don’t see info dumps here, or at least if they are any they are so short and rare that you don’t notice them.
+I am a sucker for proper world-building, so this made me tear up a little.

 There were a few things, though, that spoiled the perfect picture.
-Similar to the previous book the author does not write the story in linear timeline.
-He starts almost at the end then jumps all the way to the beginning with another POV character, then jumps forward again and so on.
-Until I got what he was doing it and why it was super confusing and honestly, annoying.
-I have to admit that I understand why he did it – it built quite the suspence and considering he ended most of the chapters with small cliffhangers, this made me turn the page faster than a fat kid devours cake.
+Similar to the previous book, the author does not write the story in a linear timeline.
+He starts almost at the end, then jumps all the way to the beginning with another POV character, then jumps forward again and so on.
+Until I got what he was doing and why, it was super confusing and honestly, annoying.
+I have to admit that I understand why he did it – it built quite the suspense and considering that ends most of the chapters with small cliffhangers, this made me turn the page faster than a fat kid devours cake.

 I can go on for days but this review is already too long so I will stop here and let you judge the rest by yourselves.
 I’ll give Tower Lord 4/5 rating.
 I was really happy in general and I would totally recommend it to the fantasy lovers but there were one too many tiny things for a perfect score.